MathiasDamsgaard/Comp_Social_Sci_Webpage/content/_index.md

 Here is a link to a webbased visual representation of the [notebook](explainer-notebook.html), which contain all the relevant code along with clarifications and explanations on the workflow and decisions taken.

-In the end the research showed ...
+In the end the research showed some interesting results in both the network and textual analysis.